Ties with the F1 legend seem to have inflated the price. Maybe

 All the engines are greener and faster than they were.
 The only engines available are three versions of the same V6 diesel, in 218bhp, 272bhp and 320bhp variants.
 That last unit is a twin-turbo and pushes out 479lb ft of torque, coaxing the Allroad from 0-62mph in 5.5 seconds.

 The Allroad offers the same amount of space as an A6 Avant.
 Which is a lot.
 And because this car can cover lots of bases as an SUV/car hybrid, it’s possibly one of the most useful things in production.

 As with all current Audis, the general quality is very high.
 They seem to have nailed this car-building business.

 Fuel economy isn’t great across the range but residuals are rock solid.
-Not cheap, but preferable to the horrid Q7 mothership.
+Not cheap, but preferable to the once-horrid, now better but still massive/pricey Q7 mothership.